 Grant Application Process

-To apply for a grant from The Jandy Ammons Foundation a Letter of Inquiry (LOI) must be submitted on or before Monday, May 2, 2022.
-The Foundation will issue letters of invitation or denial to applicants on or before Monday, June 27, 2022.
+To apply for a grant from The Jandy Ammons Foundation, a Letter of Inquiry (LOI) must be submitted on or before Monday, May 2, 2022.
+The foundation will issue letters of invitation or denial to applicants on or before Monday, June 27, 2022.
 Organizations who receive a letter of invitation will then submit a full grant proposal.
-See below for more information at the LOI and the full proposal.
+See below for more information about the LOI and the full proposal.

 Submitting a Letter of Inquiry

 The first step in the grant application process is submitting a Letter of Inquiry (LOI).
-LOIs should be at least one and no more than 3 pages long and can be submitted at any point in the year however for 2022-2023 the LOI must be received by May 2, 2022.
+LOIs should be at least 1 and no more than 3 pages long and can be submitted at any point in the year — please note that requests for funds in 2023 must be received by May 2, 2022.
 The foundation reviews them on an annual basis only.
 Please include: